tuub/identifiers-enduring-submission/README.md

 # Persistent identifiers enduring Submission

 This is an addition to [DSpace](http://www.dspace.org) (on github [@DSpace/DSpace](https://github.com/DSpace/DSpace)) to show persistent identifiers enduring the submission of any new item.
+This enables submitters to add recommendations on how to cite an item into the item's files.

-It currently supports DSpace's JSPUI in version 5.8 only, but it should be simple to be ported to XMLUI or DSpace's version 6.x.
+Currently DSpace's JSPUI in version 5.8 is supported only, but it should be simple to port this add-on to XMLUI or DSpace's version 6.x.
 If you need help porting it, please don't hesitate to contact [The Library Code](https://www.the-library-code.de).
 If you port it yourself, we are grateful if you create a pull request.

 ## Contributors and License

 DSpace source code is freely available under a standard [BSD 3-Clause license](https://opensource.org/licenses/BSD-3-Clause), so is the source code of this add-on.
 The full license is available at http://www.dspace.org/license/.

-This addion was developped by [The Library Code](https://www.the-library-code.de) with the support of [Technische Universität Hamburg](https://www.tuhh.de).
+This add-on was developped by [The Library Code](https://www.the-library-code.de) with the support of [Technische Universität Hamburg](https://www.tuhh.de).

 ## Branches

 We will add one branch per supported version.
-Currently DSpace 5.8 is the only supported version yet: [dspace-5.8-addition](https://github.com/the-library-code/identifiers-enduring-submission/tree/dspace-5.8-addition).
+Currently DSpace 5.8 is the only supported version: [dspace-5.8-addition](https://github.com/the-library-code/identifiers-enduring-submission/tree/dspace-5.8-addition).

 ## Installation